georust/rinex/rinex-cli/doc/qc.md

 ## QC specific command line options

-* `--qc-separate`: use this option to generate the QC report in its own HTML report
-* `--qc-only`: ensures the tool will only perform the QCs, other graphs and analysis are turned off
+* `--qc-only`: ensures the tool will only perform the QCs,
+other graphs or record analysis is turned off.
+This is the most efficient
+QC mode.

 * `--qc-config`: pass a configuration file for QC reporting and calculations management (see down below)

 ## Basic QC (No NAV)